 Policy makers should also consider the beneficial effects that savings make to economic strength.
 Savings not only shores up the long-term financial security of individuals and families but also results in positive effects as a whole for our economy.
-Thus, it is critical that any tax relief package also encourage Americans to save alty, and broaden the child tax credit.
+Thus, it is critical that any tax relief package also encourage Americans to save.
+1. The Bipartisan Retirement Savings Incentives package concentrates tax relief toward individuals.
+The President's tax reduction plan is focused on tax relief for individuals.
+It would reduce marginal rates, end the marriage tax penalty, and broaden the child tax credit.
 Likewise, the retirement savings package is directed at individuals and thus complements the President's provisions.